hengwangy0699/NMS_Final_Project/README.md

 3. Modify the `script.sh` file with the desired number of server nodes.
 4. Run the script: ./script.sh

+Before running the data visualization, ensure you create an 'output' folder.
+Then, modify the line `python3 simulator.py $number` in the `script.sh` file to `python3 simulator.py $number > output/output.$number`.

-After running the simulation, you can visualize the results using the `data_visualization.ipynb` notebook.
+After running the script, the results can be visualized using the `data_visualization.ipynb` Jupyter notebook.
+Please ensure to change the 'path' variable in the notebook to match the path of your 'output' folder.

 ## Dependencies
 Ensure you have the following installed: